gnuradio/pmt/README.md

 The path to `emsdk` must be provided.
 It can be done in 2 different ways.

 ### Option 1
-Create file `emscripten-toolchain.ini` in the root directory with the following content:
+Create file `emscripten-toolchain.ini` in the project root directory with the following content:
 ```text
 [constants]
 toolchain = '/path/to/emsdk/upstream/emscripten/'